John-emlex/John-emlex/README.md

 Fun fact about me: am Always Smart, and fun to be with 😅 😅

-Favorite Quote: > Don't let your self be describ, Always be you.
+Favorite Quote: > Don't let your self be described, Always be you.

 For inquiries or opportunities, please send me an Email